 - various proprietary modifications that allow us to produce highly valuable end products

 Another way to think about ePTFE: If you look at a GORE® satellite cable and a jacket containing GORE-TEX® fabric and wonder what they could possibly have in common, remember that each contains a membrane layer, whose inner architecture of nodes and fibrils was built in a very different way: one to transmit information, the other to promote physical comfort.

 Applications of ePTFE

 The characteristics of ePTFE are broad reaching — it’s resistant to liquid penetration, is biocompatible, has a low dielectric constant, and much more — making it highly valuable in Gore products and applications used in demanding environments.
 From medical devices implanted in the human body, to clothing worn on expeditions to Mt.
 Everest, to electronic cables transmitting signals from outer space, Gore products offer the superior performance and reliability that our customers expect and end users require.

-Since discovering ePTFE in 1969, Gore has developed products by combining our ePTFE and complimentary material science expertise with an understanding of application requirements.
+Since discovering ePTFE in 1969, Gore has developed products by combining our ePTFE and complementary material science expertise with an understanding of application requirements.
 With each new application of ePTFE and other fluoropolymers, Gore has a new opportunity to improve lives.